Ira4a/game-in-free-time/README.md

 ## 🛠 How to Run

-Clone the repo or download the HTML file:
+Clone the repo or download the HTML file